Merchant FAQ

 FAQ

-These answers focus on how PrepackFlow Atlas behaves for apparel and footwear pack ordering across guided setup, storefront runtime, and checkout validation.
+These answers focus on how PrepackFlow Atlas behaves for guided pack ordering across setup, storefront pack display, and checkout validation.

 Key points

-• Reusable packs stay DB-first and easy to review.
+• Reusable packs stay easy to review before they are published.

-• The main admin journey now favors Quick Start, Products, Pack Library, and Review & Publish.
+• The main admin journey now favors Quick Start, Catalog Items, Pack Library, and Review & Publish.

 • Cart display is grouped for readability while fulfillment remains variant-based.